 What is ADHD?

 Attention deficit hyperactivity disorder (ADHD) is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.
-It is one of a number of different neurodiverse conditions including dyspraxia, dyslexia and autism including aspergers.
+It is one of a number of different neurodiverse conditions including dyspraxia, dyslexia and autism including Asperger's.

-Currently, symptoms of ADHD tend to be noticed at an early age and can be diagnosed when children are 6 to 12 years old but this is not always the case and there are undoubtedly people that would have not been recognised in their youth due to the absence of awareness and potential to be be diagnosed at the time.
+Currently, symptoms of ADHD tend to be noticed at an early age and can be diagnosed when children are 6 to 12 years old but this is not always the case and there are undoubtedly people that would have not been recognised in their youth due to the absence of awareness and potential to be diagnosed at the time.
 The symptoms of ADHD can improve with age, especially if childhood symptoms are treated so that the developing mind is able to establish habits and routines that mitigate the effects later on.
 However, many adults who are diagnosed with the condition continue to experience problems.
-People with ADHD may also have additional problems, such as depression, difficulty falling or staying asleep and social or general anxiety disorders, these can result as either a consequence of ADHD itself, or the effects it has on one’s life.
+People with ADHD may also have additional mental health issues, such as depression, difficulty falling or staying asleep and social or general anxiety disorders, these can result as either a consequence of ADHD itself, or the effects it has on one’s life.
 These “comorbidities” as they are referred to may need to be treated alongside ADHD symptoms.